The Bomb Factory Art Foundation was founded on the premise that art and creative culture offer significant value to society.

 To take risks and challenge public and professional perceptions of what constitutes contemporary visual culture stimulating our audiences into experiencing all forms of contemporary art.

-The Bomb Factory Art Foundation is supported in part by the generous help of the partnership between Islington Council and the Cripplegate Foundation.
+The Bomb Factory Art Foundation is supported in part by the generous help of the partnership between Islington Council, the Cripplegate Foundation and RBKC.